Community Activities Restrictions Enforcement: Post-enforcement

 After the CARE policy lifted, business and industry sectors appreciated the lift.
 Indonesian Chamber of Commerce and Industry supported the move, hoped the lift will boost the economy.

 Ministry of Religious Affairs prepared restoration regulation to restore the condition of religious places and praying places which were affected during the CARE period.

-Despite such easement, the Ministry of Health, advised the population to maintain healthy lifestyle just as pandemic period, since the pandemic not yet ended.
+Despite such easement, the Ministry of Health advised the population to maintain a healthy lifestyle like in the pandemic period, since the pandemic has not yet ended.